conda-forge/go-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `go, go-cgo, go-cgo_linux-64` can be installed with:
+Once the `conda-forge` channel has been enabled, `go, go-cgo, go-cgo_linux-64, go-nocgo, go-nocgo_linux-64` can be installed with:

 ```
-conda install go go-cgo go-cgo_linux-64
+conda install go go-cgo go-cgo_linux-64 go-nocgo go-nocgo_linux-64
 ```

 It is possible to list all of the versions of `go` available on your platform with: